awyrst/portfolioWebsite/README.md

 # portfolioWebsite

 Here is all the code that comprises my website.
-I've left the images and documents out of this repo; you can access them directly from the website.
+I've left the images and documents out of this repo; you'll be able to see them on the website.

 Check out the 'website_structure.png' image to see the website's directory structure.
 In that image, the bolded text represents a directory, and everything else represents a file.
 All the images and documents that you can view or download from the website are stored in the 'images&docs' directory.